-1. Barsana Holi: 3rd March, 2020, Tuesday– Barsana Laddu Holi in Sri Ji Temple
+1. Laddu Maar Holi: 22nd March 2021, Monday – Barsana Laddu Holi in Sri Ji Temple

-Thus, the Holi Festival in India is an exciting way to be in India.
+Thus, the Holi Festival in India is an exciting way to experience Indian Culture.
 It is one of the most popular celebrations in India.
-So go ahead & mark your calendar with Holi celebration dates 2020 & start the preparations now.
+So go ahead & mark your calendar with Holi celebration dates 2021 & start the preparations now.

 Want to celebrate Holi 2021 with your Family and Friends?
 Noble House Tours has launched a Fix Departure Group Tour For Holi Celebration in Mathura on twin sharing and triple sharing basis.